Understanding Therapy For Addiction Recovery

 Music and art therapy are examples of experiential therapy, which help the patient release and work through emotions and trauma in healthy ways.
 Patients learn to heal through creative expressions with drumming, singing, writing, listening to music, playing instruments, drawing, painting, sculpting, and sketching to gain a sense of productivity and empowerment.

-Types Of Therapy For Addiction Recovery: Biofeedback And EMDR
+Biofeedback And EMDR

 Specific types of treatment focus on gauging neurological activities which can lead to mindfulness.
 Biofeedback therapy might involve a facilitator connecting electrical sensors on someone’s skin, providing individuals with visual data that shows them patterns in the brain, breathing, and muscle contractions.
 The facilitator can recommend improved patterns of behavior for the patient based on the patient’s vital sign reactions.
 The end goal is for those experiencing addiction to make informed decisions regarding their bodies and have more self-control over their behavior.
 Additionally, the patient can learn relaxation techniques such as meditation, guided imagery, and muscle relaxation.

-EMDR, or Eye Movement Desensitization Reprocessing, is a technique that functions in 8 phases.
+EMDR, or eye movement desensitization reprocessing, is a technique that functions in 8 phases.
 EMDR works by examining rapid eye moments while patients recall disturbing memories, and then taking the focus away from the memory.
 It is theorized that this weakens the impact of negative emotional responses.
 It is thought to reduce the patient’s cravings and addresses trauma by close examination.
 Benefits include improved memory, reducing intensity associated with cravings for addiction, and decreased feelings of depression.

 Common Questions About Rehab

-Types Of Therapy For Addiction Recovery: Group Therapy And Support Groups
+Group Therapy And Support Groups

 Traditional therapies, such as support groups, have always been effective in creating safe spaces for vulnerability.
-Groups modeled after the 12 Steps, like Alcoholics Anonymous, improve relationships with oneself and others, and produce feelings of community and validation through other’s experiences.
+Groups modeled after 12 Steps programs, like Alcoholics Anonymous, improve relationships with oneself and others, and produce feelings of community and validation through other’s experiences.
 The 12 Steps also encourage accountability and awareness of behaviors through admittance of wrongdoing, sharing fears and feelings of guilt and shame, making amends, celebrating successes and milestones, and learning a new way of living life free of substances.
 Additionally, individuals can learn to connect with a higher power of their understanding and choose to maintain a spiritual outlook.

-Nicotinamide Adenine Dinucleotide or NAD therapy is a 10-day treatment that helps cells become converted to energy.
+Nicotinamide adenine dinucleotide or NAD therapy is a 10-day treatment that helps cells become converted to energy.
 NAD is a chemical compound that is found in all living cells and helps the body produce energy.
 In NAD therapy, the compound is administered to the patient intravenously.
 This is ideal for those who suffer from addiction and side effects of addiction like anxiety and depression, as they can lose NAD in their bodies.
 This therapy helps reduce feelings of fatigue post-addiction as it intravenously makes its way through the patient’s bloodstream.
 It helps remove the drugs in the body, reducing effects of withdrawal and drug cravings.

-Types Of Therapy: Equine And Animal Therapy
+Equine And Animal Therapy

 Therapies involving dogs or other domesticated animals may not be available at every facility.
 Luxury facilities, for example, may provide patients with care by offering on-site animal bonding like exotic animals.
 Equine (horse therapy) offers patients the opportunity to connect with horses.
 Typical equine therapy sessions include the patient, a horse, and a therapist, where the therapist observes the patient interacting with the horse.
 Horses can mirror human emotion, so patients can understand and reflect on their emotions.
 Some equine therapy consists of caring for the horses by feeding, bathing, and brushing them.
 This gives patients an opportunity to connect with the powerful animals while providing a sense of responsibility and accomplishment.
 Some facilities offer therapy with dolphins, teaching patients about openness and trust.